viebel/blog.klipse.tech/_posts/2019-03-08-spec-custom-defn.md

 If you are not familiar with `clojure.spec`, be sure to read the [spec Rationale](https://clojure.org/about/spec) and the [spec Guide](https://clojure.org/guides/spec).

-One of the cool features of `clojure.spec` is that we can parse functions and macros arguments into kind of an Abstract Syntax Tree (AST) back on forth, using `conform` and `unform`.
+One of the cool features of `clojure.spec` is that we can parse functions and macros arguments into kind of an Abstract Syntax Tree (AST) back and forth, using `conform` and `unform`.

 In this article, we are going to show how one can write his custom `defn`-like macro, using the specs for `defn`.